 The four star 19th century Château Hotel Grand Barrail lies among some beautiful countryside n Read more [...]

 Most Famous Guests: Grace Kelly, Jacques Chirac, Queen Elizabeth II.

 The magnificent walled city of Carcassonne, France, is certainly a wondrous sight.
 The words ‘walled city’ can be used to refer to a huge number of cities around the world but in Carcassonne’s case the ‘walls’ are more castle ramparts than walls and so, rather excitingly, it could be said that Carcassonne is a city within a castle.
-So popular is it though that the hordes of tourists that descend on it every summer can take somewhat from the grandeur that such a stirring sight promises from afar.
+So popular is it though that the hordes of tourists that descend on it every summer can take somewhat from the experience that such a stirring sight can promise.

 The walled city of Carcassonne has though a, not so little, secret that those in the know can use to take in all that medieval atmosphere without the masses.
 The secret is Hotel de la Cité, a beautifully crafted Neo-Gothic castle hotel tucked into the ramparts of the ancient walls that apart from being, in itself, a gorgeous and atmospheric property and the city’s only five star hotel, also gives access to the walls around which you can wander freely in the peace of the evening or night when all the tourists are gone.